Camorra in New York City: Early crime bosses

-Mafia-Camorra War
+Mafia–Camorra War

-The fight over the control of the New York rackets is known as the Mafia–Camorra War and started after the killing of Giosue Gallucci and his son on May 17, 1915.
-This murder immediately heightened tensions between the once amicable groups, in the past 'Before this conflict started, relations between the two sides were relatively amicable; in fact, each year the Morellos would attend a ‘smoker’ held by Camorra boss Ricci in Brooklyn.
-However, things were soon to change."
+The fight over the control of the New York rackets is known as the Mafia–Camorra War and started after the killing of Giosue Gallucci and his son on May 21, 1915.
+This murder heightened tensions between the different groups.
+"Before this conflict started, relations between the two sides were relatively amicable; in fact, each year the Morellos would attend a 'smoker' held by Camorra boss Ricci in Brooklyn."

 The violence and string of murders prompted a reaction from the authorities.
 Police convinced Ralph Daniello to testify against his former associates of the Brooklyn Navy Street gang.
 He provided evidence about 23 murders.
 Several Grand Juries issued 21 indictments in November 1917.
 At the trials, some criminals involved depicted the Navy Street and Coney Island gangs as "Camorra" and used "Mafia" to identify the groups from East Harlem.
-The results of the trials were terrible for many high ranking officials of the Camorra including Vollero who was in jail for murder by 1919 according to the New York times.

-The difference in Name was not the only thing that separated Camorra families from their Mafia counterparts, "Compared to other mafias, the Camorra has always been considered less dangerous because it is more visible, territorial, and amateurish.
-However, when camorristi move abroad, they become less attached to a specific territory and focus purely on economic activities.
-They do not migrate as clans but as individuals who manage to “camouflage” themselves so efficiently that it becomes difficult to recognize them as a threat to foreign societies and economies.
-However these subtle differences did not help Camorra in their struggles with more organized families.
-In fact the lack of organization for the Camorra was a detriment.

-This lack of organization was a major reason that so many Camorra members flipped in the trial, as the Camorra did not have the same code of loyalty as the Mafia.
-This conflict was important because not only did it effectivley eliminate the Camorra as an entity, but additionally it was the first example of a Mob war in recorded history, and set the ground rules for the criminal conflicts that would arise throughout Prohibition.

 The trials in 1918 entirely dismantled the Navy Street gang.
 Testimonies of their own associates destroyed the internal protection against law enforcement they once enjoyed.
 The demise of the gangs meant the end of the Camorra in New York and the rise in power of their rivals, the American-based Sicilian Mafia groups.
+Pellegrino, Morano and Voltero were sentenced from 20 years to life in Sing Sing prison for murder.
+Tony Paretti was sentenced to death and executed in 1927, and Andrea Ricci was killed playing cards.